-- Beginning on August 1, 2011, the Foundation will begin to accept electronic applications for this type of grant.
-Applications must be submitted to our online application database.
+- Applications must be submitted to our online application database.
 E-mail and paper applications will not be accepted.
 Applications may be submitted every year from August 1 (to start the application process, please click here).

 - The Foundation does not provide a written critique for unsuccessful applications.